arcus/education_fellows/SQL.md

 >
 > The `having` clause is also a great tool to use for determining which columns in your tables are potential "Primary Keys" (and which are not); "primary keys" are columns that have a unique value for each row of data.
 >
-> e.g. The query below shows that the **pat\_id** column from the patient table countains a unique value for each row.
+> e.g. The query below shows that the **pat\_id** column from the patient table contains a unique value for each row:
 >
 > `select pat_id, count(*) from patient group by pat_id having count(*)>1`